Welcome Faculty and Instructors!

 Service learning is a “…form of experiential education in which students engage in activities that address human and community needs together with structured opportunities intentionally designed to promote student learning and development” ().

 Service learning is a teaching strategy used to advance academic learning through civic engagement.
-Research has shown that service learning offers extensive benefits to students, faculty, and the community.
+The CCE connects communities to WSU faculty and students to work on issues to impact our community while deepening the understanding of course content.

-- Ongoing support throughout the semester to students, faculty and community partners
+- Ongoing support throughout the semester for students, faculty, and community partners

 - Service learning notation ("C") that can be included in the course schedule to identify academic sections containing a community service learning component